DisnakeDev/disnake/CONTRIBUTING.md

 Welcome!
 If you've made it to this point you are likely a new contributor!
 This section will go through how to add a new feature to disnake.

 Most attributes and data structures are broken up in to a file for each related class.
 For example, `disnake.Guild` is defined in [disnake/guild.py](disnake/guild.py), and `disnake.GuildPreview` is defined in [disnake/guild_preview.py](disnake/guild_preview.py).
 For example, writing a new feature to `disnake.Guild` would go in [disnake/guild.py](disnake/guild.py), as part of the `disnake.Guild` class.

 ### Adding a new API Feature

 However, adding a new feature that interfaces with the API requires also updating the [disnake/types](disnake/types) directory to match the relevant [API specifications](https://discord.com/developers/docs).
 We ask that when making or receiving payloads from the API, they are typed and typehints are used on the functions that are processing said data.
-As an example, we'll take a look at `disnake.abc.Messageable.pins` (defined in [disnake/abc.py](disnake/abc.py)).
+For example, take a look at `disnake.abc.Messageable.pins` (defined in [disnake/abc.py](disnake/abc.py)).

 ```py
     async def pins(self) -> List[Message]: